 Graduates can choose to study bachelor’s degree in Religion, Philosophy, Humanities or any related programmes offered by local or overseas institutions.
 They may also apply for senior year places (year 3) of UGC-funded undergraduate programmes such as: HKBU (Religion, Philosophy and Ethics; Humanities; Creative and Professional Writing), CUHK, HKU, LU (Philosophy);

-Graduates could be articulated to HKBU BA (Hons) in Liberal and Cultural Studies under the Seamless 4-year Admission Scheme (SFAS);
+Graduates could be articulated to HKBU BA (Hons) in Cultural Studies and Creative Industries under the Seamless 4-year Admission Scheme (SFAS);

 Graduates will be well equipped with good analytical, logical and communication skills that allow them to work in various related positions in education sector, arts and cultural, legal, media and commercial companies.
 They will be suitable to work as teaching assistant, research assistant at religious and cultural research centres, assistant human resources officer, assistant project officer at social welfare organisations and liaison officer II in government, etc.